Talal0910/Mine_monitoring_transferability/README.md

 This project investigates whether machine learning models trained to identify operational mining disturbance at one open-pit mine can generalise to a geographically and geologically distinct mine site.
 Sentinel-2 imagery was used to classify disturbed mining land and surrounding background terrain at Chuquicamata, Chile, and Mount Whaleback, Australia.

 The project focuses on model transferability: a key issue for operational Earth observation workflows.
 If a model performs well only at the site where it was trained, its usefulness for scalable mine monitoring is limited.
-This notebook therefore tests direct cross-site transfer, investigates spectral domain shift using PCA and feature importance analysis evaluating whether limited site-specific training data can improve model generalisation.
+This project therefore tests direct cross-site transfer, investigates spectral domain shift using PCA and feature importance analysis, and evaluates whether limited site-specific training data can improve model generalisation.

 ## Research Question